opendexnetwork/opendex.network/02-peer-protocol.md

 ## Coordination Messages

-These messages are used to maintain the P2P overlay after a session is established via the initial handshake.
+These messages are used to maintain the P2P overlay after a session has been established via the initial handshake.

 ### Ping Message (0x04)